Key (critical) relations preserved by a weak near-unanimity function: Proof of the main results

 \begin{lem} Suppose $\boldsymbol\rho$ is a core of arity $n$ preserved by a WNU $\boldsymbol f$ whose pattern is $\{\{1,2,\ldots,r\},\{r+1\},\{r+2\},\ldots,\{n\}\}.$ Then for every key tuple $(a_1,\ldots,a_n)$ there exist $\boldsymbol B = B_1\times B_2 \times \dots \times B_n$, a prime number $p$ and bijective mappings $\phi_i: B_i\to \mathbb Z_{p}$ for $i=1,2,\ldots,r$ such that $(a_1,\ldots,a_n) \in \boldsymbol B$, $B_i = \{a_i,b_i\}$ for $i=r+1,\ldots,n$,

 and every tuple $\gamma \in \boldsymbol B\setminus \boldsymbol \rho$ is a key tuple for $\boldsymbol \rho$. \end{lem}

 \begin{proof}

 If $r=1$ then the statement follows from Lemma~\ref{trivialPatternMainLemma}.
 If $r=2$ then the statement follows from Lemma~\ref{almostTrivialPatternFirstLemma}.
 Suppose $r\ge 3$.
-WLOG we can assume that $\boldsymbol f$ satisfies the condition from Lemma~\ref{findbetterWNU}.
+Without loss of generality we can assume that $\boldsymbol f$ satisfies the condition from Lemma~\ref{findbetterWNU}.
 Let us define two relations:

 By Lemma~\ref{ReduceArityOfKey} and Corollary~\ref{PatternChanging}, these are key relations, and the pattern of $\boldsymbol\rho_1$ is full, the pattern of $\boldsymbol\rho_2$ is trivial.
 By Theorem~\ref{trivialPattern}, there exists a perfect pair $(a_{r},\ldots,a_{n})-(c_{r},\ldots,c_{n})$ for $\boldsymbol\rho_2$.